nestauk/dap_dv_backends/src/services/annotation/README.md

 The endpoint will provide information about how many documents have been processed, and how many in total will have to be annotated.

-You will also receive an email to your Nesta account notifying you of when your annotation has finished.
+You will also receive an email notifying you of when your annotation has finished.

 ### Architecture Diagram